 The Polish Santa is named Mikolaj (St. Nicholas in English), and children traditionally receive presents on his feast day and Christmas Day.
 In some regions of Poland, Gwiazdor stands in for Mikolaj on December 24 or the baby Jesus is the main gift-giver on Christmas Eve.

-Sometimes, gifts are accompanied by a switch, a sprig off of a birch tree, to remind children to be good.
-Mikolaj may make an additional appearance on Christmas Eve.
-If Mikolaj does not visit a child's house, he may appear at Polish Advent services to give treats to good children.
+Sometimes, gifts are accompanied by a sprig off of a birch tree, a traditional plant commonly used in Polish religious ceremonies.
+Mikolaj may make an additional appearance on Christmas Eve and also at Polish Advent services to give treats to good children.

 In past versions of his tale, Mikolaj used to be accompanied by an angel figure and a devil figure, both reminders of the good and bad sides of children's behavior.